The Best Indoor Ice Skating Rinks for Long Island Kids

 Long Beach Ice Rink — Long Beach

 Long Beach boasts a snack bar, affordable party room, and multiple weekly public skating sessions.
 There is a learn-to-skate program on Fridays, Saturdays, and Sundays, with half-hour sessions for skaters of all levels ages 4 and older.
-During public skate sessions, nonresidents of Long Beach pay $9 and children pay $7.
-Residents can skate for $6 per adult and $4 per child younger than age 12.
-Skate rentals are $4.
+The rink also hosts the Junior Rangers Girls Hockey League, a new program for girls ages 11-14.
+During public skate sessions, nonresidents of Long Beach pay $10 and children pay $8.
+Residents can skate for $8 per adult and $6 per child 12 and under.
+Skate rentals are $5.

 Newbridge Arena — Bellmore

 Open seven days a week, this rink is home to Hot Shot Hockey, Long Island’s largest fire and police hockey league.
-It also offers plenty of public open-skate sessions.
+It also offers plenty of public open-skate sessions., including Friday Nights.
 Youth hockey programs, private and group lessons, and birthday party packages are available.
 Also enjoy skating lessons and introduction to hockey programs.

 Northwell Health Ice Center — East Meadow